 So, to conclude the story of sensors we can make the next conclusions:

 So sensors are great, and they can make our MCU playground even bigger and more interesting and productive.

 It`s time again to move on and next on our list is Arduino MEGA

-This is maybe most common used and best money\features ratio Arduino board.
+This is maybe the most commonly used and best money\features ratio Arduino board.

-It`s dimensions are same as DUE board or around 10.2 x 5.5 cm or 4″ x 2.1″.
+Its dimensions are the same as a DUE board or around 10.2 x 5.5 cm or 4″ x 2.1″.
 Power consumption when running code is still unknown but will be tested and published soon.

-With price about 8$ whole bunch of In`s and out`s and descent memory and clock speed it is great for many applications and there is even an open source 3D printer driven by MEGA.
+With price about 8$ whole bunch of In`s and out`s and decent memory and clock speed it is great for many applications and there is even an open-source 3D printer driven by MEGA.

 Two different versions, version 01 on the left and version 07 on the right.